pantheon-systems/documentation/style-guide.md

 Visit the Dev Environment

-When using headings or subheadings to group a large amount of text or instructions, number each header and include ending punctuation (typically a period).

-**Example**:

-**Merge Core Releases.**

-Upstream maintainers update Drupal and WordPress core for their users each time the project releases a new version.
-Upstreams that are not kept up-to-date with core security updates of either framework will be removed from the platform.
-To do so: cd to your local, current copy of the remote upstream repo, checkout an update branch, and pull down the latest changes from our core upstream repository with:

-`git pull git://github.com/pantheon-systems/wordpress.git master`

-or

-`git pull git://github.com/pantheon-systems/drops-6.git master`

 ## Listing Prerequisites (Before You Begin)

 If there are tasks a user needs to have completed before continuing on with the current task, i.e. installing a module, downloading a Drupal update, add a "Before You Begin" section at the top of the document, following the overview/intro section or table of contents.
-Use the title “Before You Begin” and format as a header.
+Use the title “Before You Begin” and format as H2.

 **Example**:

-## Before You Begin
+#### Before You Begin

 You’ll need to enable the ApacheSolr module.
 Visit the [ApacheSolr](https://drupal.org/project/apachesolr "Drupal.org, apache solr project page") page on Drupal.org for more information.